 2Werner, L., Hellstrom, D., Chung, J., Kessenich, K., Taylor Jr., L., & Capeder, A. (2016).
 Bridging theory and practice in the leadership classroom: Intentional emergence as a modern pedagogy.
 Journal of Leadership Education, 15(4), 206-216.

-472% of Fall 2019 LEAD 1961W students responded to the Leadership Minor End of Semester Survey
+4Spring 2021 LEAD 1961W Leadership Minor End of Semester Survey

 52018 SERU Survey